Voltmeter Resistance Solution

 Go Voltmeter Resistance = (Voltmeter Range-Current Magnitude*Resistance)/Current Magnitude

-Rs of PMMC based voltmeter
+Multiplier Resistance of PMMC based Voltmeter

 Go Multiplier Resistance = (Voltage/Full Scale Deflection Current)-Meter Internal Resistance